 grandpa's old fashioned giblet gravy

 My family looks forward every year to Thanksgiving, when I make Grandpa's Old Fashioned Giblet Gravy and Southern Stuffing.
-The giblets - the secret ingredient - and simmering liquid give both an incredible, rich flavor.
+The giblets - the secret ingredient - and simmering liquid give an incredible, rich flavor.
 Several in the family, including the picky eaters, name both as their favorite on the Thanksgiving table.
+The recipe is easily doubled to feed a crowd.

 prep time